 The Provost will arrange for the Faculty Review Committee to review all of the materials submitted and accumulated (as described above).
 At the conclusion of the discussion of each candidate, a preliminary poll on whether the candidate should be recommended for tenure will be taken.
 After each candidate has been considered and all preliminary polls have been completed, the Faculty Review Committee will vote officially on whether to recommend tenure for each candidate.
 Members of this Committee who are in the same department as a candidate for tenure or on the Tenure Committee for the candidate must recuse themselves from all FRC review of materials, discussion, and vote regarding that candidate.
-The Secretary of the Committee will count the vote, the Provost will record the vote, and it will constitute the Committee's recommendation to the President.
+The Secretary of the Committee will count the vote, the Provost will record the vote, and it will constitute the

+Committee's recommendation to the President.
 The President will receive the Committee's recommendation by December 1.
 After receiving the recommendations of the Faculty Review Committee and the Provost and after reviewing the packet, the President will meet with the Faculty Review Committee and the Provost for a discussion of the candidates' qualifications and the reasoning behind the recommendations.
 The Provost will submit an independent recommendation to the President.
 The general substance of the deliberations, but not the exact vote, will be shared separately with the candidate and the appropriate Department Chair and/or Tenure Committee Chair by the Provost and the Chair of the Faculty Review Committee.
-The Faculty Review Committee will prepare a set of Discussion Points summarizing the committee's deliberations, and this will be provided to the candidate electronically by the Faculty Review Committee with a copy to the Department Chair and/or Tenure Committee Chair and the Provost Office.
-At the Provost's discretion, the Provost may provide a separate memorandum to the candidate and Department Chair and/or Tenure Committee Chair reflecting on these Discussion Points.
-The candidate should retain these documents for their next review.
+The Faculty Review Committee will prepare a set of Discussion Points summarizing the committee's deliberations, and this will be provided to the candidate electronically by the Faculty Review Committee with a copy to the Department Chair and/or Tenure Committee a separate memorandum to the candidate and Department Chair and/or Tenure Chair reflecting on these Discussion Points.
+The candidate and beat and the provost's discretion, the Provost may provide a separate memorandum to the candidate and beat on the should retain these documents for their next review.